RCP Database (version 2.0):

 Land-use data harmonization:

-Louise Parsons Chini (lchini@umd.edu) and
+Louise Parsons Chini (lchini@umd.edu)

 George C. Hurtt (gchurtt@umd.edu)